 Traditional Thai Yoga massage is a dynamic healing art involving massage techniques, gentle palm and thumb pressure, and passive applied stretches that resemble the poses of yoga.
 The receiver wears loose clothing.
 Originally it was practised by monks at the temple, and is a spiritual practice which stems back to the times of Buddha and before.
 The massage techniques are applied as a moving meditation of Metta (loving kindness).
 It is a truly rewarding experience which leaves both giver and receiver more stretched, relaxed & in balance.
 Course teachers: Lucy Trend and Lesley Lewis

-Mindfulness Based Living Course: On Saturday mornings as an integral part of the TYM Dip course we have mindfulness and compassion training, which follows the curriculum of the Introduction to, and first 5 weeks of the Mindfulness Association’s 8 week Mindfulness Based Living Course.
-If you wish to complete the MBLC course in your own time and achieve the certificate of completion you may attend 3 further sessions after the TYM Dip course finishes.
-These sessions take place on Saturdays at 10:00 -12:00 -10th April, 8th May, and 5th June 2021.
-There is an additional fee of £25 per session for each of these dates.
-You may also wish to reserve 24th April for a “Day of Mindfulness” which is recommended as part of the MBLC.
-This would then qualify you to continue on to train as a Mindfulness teacher with Mindfulness Association.
+Mindfulness Based Living Course: As an integral part of the TYM Dip course we have mindfulness and compassion training, which follows the curriculum of the Mindfulness Association’s 8 week Mindfulness Based Living Course (MBLC).
+Completion of this aspect of the course will qualify you to continue on to train as a Mindfulness teacher with Mindfulness Association.
 The MBLC is recognised as an eight week course in the UK Good Practice Guidelines and those trained to teach it are eligible to join the UK Listing of Mindfulness Teachers.
 The course runs on Zoom from 20th October – 8th December 2022 6.45-8.45pm.
 Tuesday morning class dates will run 9.30-11.30am beginning January 2023 (Exact dates will be updated here in due course).
 For full information see https://www.mindfulnessassociation.net/ma-courses/8-week-mblc/

 Feedback from students:

 “The course has been really fantastic for giving me confidence that I didn’t have before, and I really appreciate Lucy being such a great teacher.”
-Katie Holroyd, class of 2019
+Bracken Holroyd, class of 2019

 “The relaxed and friendly learning environment made it a joy to learn, Lucy is an excellent teacher.
 And I have met a lovely bunch of people and made some lifelong friends” Charlie Prouse, class of 2018